segmentio/segment-docs/src/getting-started/04-full-install.md

 When a user explicitly signs out of one of your applications, you can call `analytics.reset()` to stop logging further event activity to that user, and create a new `anonymousId` for subsequent activity (until the user logins in again and is subsequently `identify`-ed). **This call is most relevant for client-side Segment libraries**, as it clears cookies in the user's browser.

-Make a `Reset()` call as soon as possible after sign-out occurs, and only after it succeeds (not immediately when the user clicks sign out).
+Make a `reset()` call as soon as possible after sign-out occurs, and only after it succeeds (not immediately when the user clicks sign out).
 For more info on this call, [see the JavaScript source documentation](/docs/connections/sources/catalog/libraries/website/javascript/#reset-or-logout).

 ## Page and Screen

-The `Page` and `Screen` calls tell Segment what web page or mobile screen the user is on.
+The `page` and `screen` calls tell Segment what web page or mobile screen the user is on.
 This call automatically captures important context traits, so you don't have to manually implement and send this data.

 | **Page context** auto-captured | **Screen context** auto-captured                    |             |                                                                                                    |
 | ------------------------------ | --------------------------------------------------- | ----------- | -------------------------------------------------------------------------------------------------- |